julianpeeters/avro-scala-macro-annotations/README.md

-####This is a work in progress.
+This is a work in progress.
 Criticism is appreciated.

-###Herein lie two macro annotations for making your favorite Avro runtime easier to use:
+##Herein lie two macro annotations that will generate boilerplate for you when using Avro from Scala:

-1) `@AvroTypeProvider` - Defines fields at compile-time, Avro Schemas to Scala case class definitions
+1) `@AvroTypeProvider("path/to/schema")` - Automatically convert Avro Schemas to Scala case class definitions at compile time

-2) `@AvroRecord` - Make Scala case classes Avro-serializable by the Apache Avro runtime (a port of [Avro-Scala-Compiler-Plugin](https://code.google.com/p/avro-scala-compiler-plugin/))
+2) `@AvroRecord` - Use Scala classes to represent your Avro records, serializable by the Apache Avro runtime without bulky IDL/code-gen steps (a port of [Avro-Scala-Compiler-Plugin](https://code.google.com/p/avro-scala-compiler-plugin/))

 Get the dependency with:

         //planning to publish to Sonatype, for now please use `publish-local` "org.julianpeeters" % "avro-scala-macro-annotations" % "0.1-SNAPSHOT"

-Use them separately, or together like this:
+Use the annotations separately, or together like this:

         package sample